AnonymousWP/IOS-Configuration-Generator/README.md

 ## To be added:

- - [ ] Add possibility to configure multiple interfaces
+ - [ ] Add possibility to configure multiple OSPF IDs, areas and network addresses

 This repository offers two scripts: